Nabenishi/AccelAnalyzer.Releases/README.md

 3. **Mount Sensor**: Securely hard mount your sensor to a fixed point, such as your chair, seat or rig and make sure it doesn't wobble.
 4. **Get the App**: Obtain the latest **AccelAnalyzer.zip** from the [releases](https://github.com/Nabenishi/AccelAnalyzer.Releases/releases).
 5. **Setup**: Identify the COM port your sensor is connected to (Device Manager) and update the `settings.json` file accordingly.
+   - If you are having connection issues:
+     - If you are using SimHub, disable [**serial port scan**](https://github.com/SHWotever/SimHub/wiki/Troubleshoot-other-hardware-Serial-ports-conflicts).
+(Or any other app that is polling serial USB devices)
-   - Make sure to check if the port settings are correct:
+     - Check if the port settings are correct (Bits per second: 115200, Data bits: 8, Parity: None, Stop bits: 1)
-     - Bits per second: 115200
-     - Data bits: 8
-     - Parity: None
-     - Stop bits: 1
-     - Flow control: None
+     - Connect directly to motherboard
+     - Use a shorter cable
 7. **Run the Application**:
    - Execute the `.exe` and open the provided URL to access the SwaggerUI.
    - Note: You may need to install [**.NET**](https://dotnet.microsoft.com/en-us/download) and [**ASP.NET Core 8.0 Runtime**](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.8-windows-hosting-bundle-installer) if not already installed.